Easy-to-Make Natural Homemade Yogurt

 - 1 tablespoon of sugar (10 g)

 - Pour the milk into a pot and heat.
-Don’t let it boil, as that will change the flavor of the yogurt.
+Don’t let it boil, because that will change the flavor of the yogurt.
 Keep it at 200 degrees for 10 minutes to pasteurize it.

-- Just before it reaches boiling, remove from heat and let it chill.
-Use a thermometer to check that it is at about 100 degrees.
+- Just before it boils, remove it from heat and let it cool down.
+Use a thermometer to check if it’s about 100 degrees.
 If you don’t have a thermometer, stick your pinky finger into the milk.
 If you can count to 20 seconds without burning yourself, it’s there!

 - Add the sugar and stir.

-- Next, add the yogurt and beat well until everything is completely incorporated.
+- Add the yogurt and mix well until everything is completely smooth.

 - Pour into a mold and cover with aluminum foil, then wrap it all up in a kitchen towel.

-- Let the mold sit, covered, for 4 hours for it to ferment.
+- Let the mold sit, covered, for four hours for it to ferment.

-- Uncover and drain the liquid, and then beat the mixture with a spoon.
+- Uncover and drain the liquid, and then mix the mixture with a spoon.